 Data as Your Biggest Challenge

 From Mad Men to Digital Age, data has shifted the way everyone thinks about business.
-While understanding people and brands have and always will remain the focus, the methodology has significantly advanced in application.
+While understanding people and brands has always been, and will remain, the focus, the methodology has significantly advanced in application.

 Data allows businesses to act on fact rather than instinct.
-As companies figure out how to better manage their multiple disparate data sources, they’ll be able to answer critical questions that drive growth and acceleration such as: which customer tiers are utilizing the greatest support or which customers are most likely to up-sell vs. churn?
+As companies figure out how to better manage their multiple disparate data sources, they’ll be able to answer critical questions that drive growth and acceleration, such as: Which customer tiers are utilizing the greatest support?
+Which customers are most likely to upsell vs. churn?

-Right now keeping pace is hard, but technology is responding to this inflection point.
-Data innovators are testing creative ways to better integrate data into the fabric of their organization by focusing on creating a data culture, optimizing analytics and deploying a data governance strategy.
+Right now, keeping pace is hard, but technology is responding to this inflection point.
+Data innovators are testing creative ways to better integrate data into the fabric of their organizations by focusing on creating a data culture, optimizing analytics and deploying a data governance strategy.